 An obvious hazard for night running is the risk of not being seen.
 Make sure you wear the right gear so people can spot you.
 If you’re running near traffic it’s essential you are highly visible.
 There is some fantastic running kit available to keep you safe.

-Our Best for runs in the dark category features a great range of reflective running clothing and accessories from from popular brands including Ronhill, GORE® Wear, Brooks & Nike, specifically designed to enhance your visibility and help you be seen.
+Our Best for runs in the dark category features a great range of reflective running clothing and accessories from popular brands including Ronhill, GORE® Wear, Brooks & Nike, specifically designed to enhance your visibility and help you be seen.
 With a wide range of reflective shorts, tights, short sleeve and long sleeve tops, and jackets available, you’re sure to find the perfect piece of clothing to match your needs!

 We’d also recommend checking out the Run Visible collection from Brooks, starring the Carbonite Jacket & Carbonite Tight, which feature high-contrast, high-visibility colours and reflective material in critical motion zones, so drivers can see you, daylight or darkness.